PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 Although every problem has its own set of evaluation criteria, there are some recurring themes:

-- **Performance:** We ingest and query massive amounts of data and this will only grow.
+- **Performance:** We ingest billions of events per day and this will only grow.
 We need technology that can keep up and scale to 100x where we are today.

 - **Cost:** A principle of our pricing is [being the cheapest option](/handbook/how-we-make-money#be-the-cheapest-for-each-individual-product).
 This means costs are always on our mind and we always need to be searching for ways to reduce them.